Badajoz bastioned enclosure: Fort of the Prince or the Picuriña

 The fort is located in the southeastern part of the city, within the Park of the Picuriña, adjacent to Marqués de Lombay Street.
 This fort was part of the outer defenses of the Badajoz bastioned enclosure, situated northeast of the Bastion of Trinidad, between the San Miguel mountain range and the Rivillas stream.
 Today, only a few structures remain in a semi-ruinous state.

-Constructed in 1705, the fort was maintained until the 1970s, when most of it was demolished, leaving only a few buildings standing.
+Constructed in 1705, the fort was maintained until the 1970's, when most of it was demolished, leaving only a few buildings standing.
 Despite its relatively small size, the fort was a formidable defensive structure, separate from the city's bastioned enclosure.
 It was surrounded by a moat, with access to the interior provided by a drawbridge.
 Communication with Badajoz was facilitated by a covered way.
 The interior space, serving as a parade ground, was triangular in shape.
 The perimeter defensive wall featured twenty embrasures, highlighting its defensive capabilities.
 Additionally, bartizans were positioned at the corners of the perimeter, and the lower part of the wall included embrasures designed to accommodate firearms and artillery to protect the moat in the event of an enemy assault.